-Further controls that may apply SECTION A PART 8A.4 - Wind Impact SECTION C PART 23.5 - Roof terraces and podiums Objectives Controls 1 To provide well designed and articulated upper floor forms. dif 1 The upper storeys of mixed use buildings are to be articulated with differentiated roof forms, maisonettes or mezzanine penthouses or similar (see Figures 8C.7-1).
-2 To prevent any increased overshadowing of adjoining properties. of an grated into the overall design e from the public domain or These elements include lift 3 To contribute to the overall design and environmental overruns, plant equipment, chimneys, vent stacks, water storage, communication devices and signage. performance of buildings.
-4 To encourage the use of wit Roof design is to respond to solar access and prevailing weather with the use of elements such as eaves, skillion roofs, awnings or recesses with a minimum overhang of 0.6m. podiums for open space.
-4 WI nere solar panels are provide d they are to be integrated into the 5 To minimise visual impacts of service facilities on roof of line. tops. s or green podiums is encouraged.
-6 To ensure the design of communal open space protects the amenity of nearby residents.
-6 Lightweight pergolas, sun screens, privacy screens and planters are permitted on the roof or podium, provided they are integrated with the building and facade design and do not increase the bulk of the building, create visual clutter or impact on significant views fron adjoining properties. pro In wa so otect privacy within the develo these circumstances planter Ills or balustrades for privacy d for communal open space are to opment and neighbouring propertie boxes are to be incorporated into and amenity (see Figure 8C.7-2).
-In be set back from the building edge e location of air intake vents a in accordance with AS 1668. and exhaust discharge points are to Figure 8C.7-1: Articulated upper stories No and as te: Architectural plans are to she d exhaust discharge points properties associated with air supply parks, plant rooms and waste st ow the locations of air intake vents osed as part of the development, such and exhaust systems for basement view Figure 8C.7-2: Incorporation of
+- 1 The upper storeys of mixed use buildings are to be articulated with differentiated roof forms, maisonettes or mezzanine penthouses or similar (see Figures 8C.7-1). - Service elements are to be integrated into the overall design of the roof so as not to be visible from the public domain or any surrounding development.
+These elements include lift overruns, plant equipment, chimneys, vent stacks, water storage, communication devices and signage. - 3 Roof design is to respond to solar access and prevailing weather with the use of elements such as eaves, skillion roofs, awnings or recesses with a minimum overhang of 0.6m. - Where solar panels are provided they are to be integrated into the roof line. - 5 The incorporation of green roofs or green podiums is encouraged. - 6 Lightweight pergolas, sun screens, privacy screens and planters are permitted on the roof or podium, provided they are integrated with the building and facade design and do not increase the bulk of the building, create visual clutter or impact on significant views from adjoining properties. - Podiums and roof terraces used for communal open space are to protect privacy within the development and neighbouring properties.
+In these circumstances planter boxes are to be incorporated into walls or balustrades for privacy and amenity (see Figure 8C.7-2).
+In some cases these may need to be set back from the building edge to protect neighbouring privacy. - 8 The location of air intake vents and exhaust discharge points are to be in accordance with AS 1668.2.

+Note: Architectural plans are to show the locations of air intake vents and exhaust discharge points proposed as part of the development, such as those associated with air supply and exhaust systems for basement carparks, plant rooms and waste storage rooms.

-Incorporation of planter boxes into walls or balustrades of podiums and terraces.
+Figure 8C.7-2: Incorporation of planter boxes into walls or balustrades of podiums and terraces.